About the Project

 In September 2022, we launched the New Jersey Slavery Records website using the platform and data model that we tested over the past year.
 We continue working with our cross-institutional partners to build a community of practice around digital humanities work with a focus on slavery and the university.

 In 2022, we joined the Northeast Slavery Records Collaborative, which develops and maintains an online searchable compilation of records called the Northeast Slavery Records Index (NESRI).
-NESRI compiles records of enslavement, including population census records as well as records that identify individual enslaved persons and enslavers, for the states of Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut and New Jersey.
+NESRI compiles records of enslavement, including population census records as well as records that identify individual enslaved persons and enslavers, for the states of Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut, New York, and New Jersey.

 Funded by an American Council of Learned Societies Digital Justice Grant, our collaboration with NESRI bolsters our efforts to create datasets related to slavery in New Jersey.
 The data published on the New Jersey Slavery Records website will also be aggregated into the regional index to increase the discoverability of this information.